Using the Device Manager Page

 • Create Asset Record ().
 This icon appears if an asset record has not been defined for the device.
 This icon leads to the Asset Properties page, where you can create an asset record for the device.

 • Checkbox ().
 Applies the action in the Select Action drop-down list to the device.
-To select all checkboxes (i.e., to select all devices), select the large red checkmark icon.
+To select all checkboxes (i.e., to select all devices), select the empty checkbox icon () at the top of the column.

 Device Manager Preferences